cb-agr/agriPlot/README.md

 **Arguments**

 LongLat1: this is the initial longitude and latitude of where you plan to begin planting.
-Values should be stored as c(-98.1878745,40.8915224).
+Argument should be stored as c(-98.1878745,40.8915224).

 LongLat2: the is the terminal longitude and latitude for where your first planting row will end.
-Values should be stored as c(-98.1878745,40.8915224).
+Argument should be stored as c(-98.1878745,40.8915224).

 rotation: direction you will be rotating field.
 There are one of two inputs to select from (arguments must be in quotes):